-A Hybrid Adaptive Educational eLearning Project based on Ontologies Matching and Recommendation System
+2 A Hybrid Adaptive Educational eLearning Project

-Vasiliki Demertzi, Konstantinos Demertzis
+- 3 based on Ontologies Matching and Recommendation - 4 System

-- International Hellenic University, Department of Computer Science, University Campus, Kavala, Greece, vademer@teiemt.gr; - Department of Physics, Faculty of Sciences, International Hellenic University, Kavala Campus, St. Loukas, 65404, Greece; kdemertzis@teiemt.gr; - \ Correspondence: kdemertzis@teiemt.gr;
+5 Vasiliki Demertzi, Konstantinos Demertzis

-Received: date; Accepted: date; Published: date
+- International Hellenic University, Department of Computer Science, University Campus, Kavala, Greece, vademer@teiemt.gr; - 8 Democritus University of Thrace, School of Civil Engineering, University Campus, Kimmeria, Xanthi, 9 Greece, kdemertz@fmenr.duth.gr; - 10 \ Correspondence: kdemertz@fmenr.duth.gr; - 11 Received: date; Accepted: date; Published: date

-Abstract: The provision of the same pedagogical and educational methods to all students is pedagogically ineffective.
-In contrast, more effectively have proved the pedagogical strategies that adapt to the real individual skills of the students.
-An important innovation in this direction is the Adaptive Educational Systems (AES) that adjust the teaching content on educational needs and students' skills.
-Effective utilization of these approaches can be enhanced with Artificial Intelligence (AI) and Semantic Web technologies that can increase data generation, access, flow, integration, and comprehension using the very same open standards that drive the World Wide Web (URIs, HTTP, and HTML).
-This study proposes a novel Adaptive Educational eLearning System (AEeLS) that has the capacity to gather and analyze data from learning repositories and to adapt these to the educational curriculum according to the student skills and experience.
-It is an innovative hybrid machine learning system that combines a Semi-Supervised Classification method for ontology matching and a Recommendation Mechanism that uses a sophisticated method from neighborhood-based collaborative and content-based filtering techniques, in order to provide a personalized educational environment for each student.
+12 Abstract: The implementation of teaching interventions in learning needs has received considerable 13 attention, as the provision of the same educational conditions to all students, is pedagogically 14 ineffective.
+In contrast, more effectively considered the pedagogical strategies that adapt to the real 15 individual skills of the students.
+An important innovation in this direction is the Adaptive 16 Educational Systems (AES) that support automatic modeling study and adjust the teaching content 17 on educational needs and students' skills.
+Effective utilization of these educational approaches can 18 be enhanced with Artificial Intelligence (AI) technologies to the substantive subject of the web 19 acquires structure and the published information is perceived by the search engines.
+This study 20 proposes a novel Adaptive Educational eLearning System (AEeLS) that has the capacity to gather 21 and analyze data from learning repositories and to adapt these to the educational curriculum 22 according to the student skills and experience.
+It is an innovative hybrid machine learning system 23 that combines a Semi-Supervised Classification method for ontology matching and a 24 Recommendation Mechanism that uses a sophisticated method from neighborhood-based 25 collaborative and content-based filtering techniques, in order to provide a personalized educational 26 environment for each student.